|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On February 10, 1942 departed Hickam Field on a ferry flight bound for Australia.
 During the flight, a directive was issued that all B-17 type aircraft were to be referred to as Hudson Mark 6 aircraft in all communications that involved wireless transmission.

-During the evening of February 22, 1942 this B-17 accidentally collided with B-17E 41-2434 and was unable to participate in the first American bombing mission against Rabaul.
+On February 22, 1942 in the evening at Garbutt Field at Townsville sustained damage to the right wing and no. 4 engine when the left wing of B-17E 41-2434 hit this bomber while taxing.
+As a result, both bombers were unable to participate in the first American bombing mission against Rabaul.
 Heavily damaged, this B-17 was stripped for usable parts.
 Immediately, the left wing tip was used to repair B-17E 41-2434.

 By April 1942, it was stripped of all usable parts.
 Officially written off at Brisbane January 31, 1944.